kubra16/reachinbox-assignment/README.md

 ## Setup environment variables

-- Create a .env file in the root directory and paste your credentials.
+- Create a .env file in the root directory and paste this code.

 ```bash
     REACT_APP_API_URL=http://localhost:3000